dangarfield/ff7-fenrir/README.md

 ### Thanks
 - Picklejar76 and his work with `https://github.com/picklejar76/kujata` and `https://github.com/picklejar76/kujata-data` for game assets and services
+- Myst6re and his work with `https://github.com/myst6re/makoureactor` for understanding a huge amount of the field logic and field op code behaviours
 - All of the Tsunamods Discord and Qhimm community for their extensive work so far
 - Many others as I begin to work through further